pprogrammingg/rust-tutorials/rust.md

 3. Semantic clarity: Converting between borrowed and owned types explicitly communicates ownership and intent within your code.

+Noste: that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value
 - if not specified an integer by default is of type `i32`